woa-vayu-archive/nt36672c_win/README.md

-# Novatek nt36672c Controller Driver for Windows
+# NovaTek Microelectronics NT36672C Controller Driver for Windows
-In this repository you can find the nt36672c controller driver for Windows (KMDF).
+In this repository you can find the NT36672C controller driver for Windows (KMDF).
-This driver only works with nt36672c controller found in POCO X3 Pro.
+This driver only works with NT36672C controller found in POCO X3 Pro.
 For now, it only works with 1080x2400 resolution.

-This repository has been forked from https://github.com/theR4K/SynapticsTouch for the base and modified to work with Focal Tech digitizers, and again it was forked from https://github.com/gus33000/FocalTechTouch.
+This repository has been forked from https://github.com/theR4K/SynapticsTouch for the base and modified to work with Focal Tech digitizers, and again it was forked from https://github.com/gus33000/FocalTechTouch and modified to work with NovaTek digitizers.
 Rest of the README is from the original fork.

 ## Disclaimer